 More than almost any other destination, Tanzania is the land of safaris.
 Wildebeest stampede across the plains.
 Hippos jostle for space in muddy waterways.
 Elephants wander along seasonal migration routes and chimpanzees swing through the treetops.
 Throughout the country there are unparalleled opportunities to experience this natural wealth: take a boat safari down the Rufiji River past snoozing crocodiles in Selous Game Reserve; watch giraffes silhouetted against ancient baobab trees in Ruaha National Park; sit motionless as waterbirds peck in the shallows around Rubondo Island; and hold your breath while lions pad around your vehicle in Ngorongoro Crater.

 Tanzania’s Indian Ocean coastline is magical, with tranquil islands and sleepy coastal villages steeped in centuries of Swahili culture.
 Travel back in time to the days when the East African coast was the seat of sultans and a linchpin in a far-flung trading network extending to Persia, India and beyond.
-Relax on powdery beaches backed by palm trees and massive baobabs; take in magnificent, pastel-hued sunrises; immerse yourself in languid coastal rhythms; and sit beneath the billowing sails of a wooden dhow, listening to the creaking of its rigging and the gentle slap of the sea against its prow.
+Here you can relax on powdery beaches backed by palm trees and massive baobabs, take in magnificent, pastel-hued sunrise or immerse yourself in languid coastal rhythms.

 Driving was crazy in Tanzania, you have to be really careful there and look around as the car might be coming in front of you on a one way street 🙂 but the whole experience and the beauty of the country is so worth of seeing all of this.